SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 ...
 ```

 The body of the module consists of a series of type definitions, that can be interpreted as parsers.
-A program starts being executed by parsing a token/type definition such as:
+A program starts being executed by parsing a stream of bytes using a token/type definition, such as:

 ```
 struct Name{